darktable-org/dtdocs/content/preferences-settings/darkroom.md

 scroll processing modules to the top when expanded
 : With this option enabled [processing modules](../module-reference/processing-modules) are scrolled to the top of the right-hand panel when expanded. (default on)

+swap the utility and processing modules panels
+: If enabled, swap the left and right side panels in the darkroom view (default off).

 show right-side buttons in processing module headers
 : Choose whether to show the four buttons (mask indicator, multi-instance menu, reset, presets menu) on the right-hand-side of the [module header](../darkroom/processing-modules/module-header.md) for processing modules.
 These buttons will always appear when the mouse is over the module.
 At other times they will be shown or hidden according to this preference selection: